 Before Holliday’s fourth inning blast, his last home run came back on July 9, a 2-run shot in the Cardinals' 9-5 win over Houston.

-Page 2 of 3 - St. Louis (66-50) extended the lead to 4-2 in the sixth with back-to-back doubles from Carpenter and Beltran.
+St. Louis (66-50) extended the lead to 4-2 in the sixth with back-to-back doubles from Carpenter and Beltran.
 Carpenter’s was to center while Beltran’s was a fan interference down the right field line.

 Following an unproductive groundout by Craig, Holliday walked on five pitches to put runners at first and second with one out before David Freese grounded into an inning-ending double play.